Talha-Ali-5365/JARVIS/README.md

 - Working directory context maintenance
 - Detailed output capture (stdout and stderr)

+This tool enables JARVIS to execute terminal commands in a secure and controlled environment, allowing it to perform tasks that require command-line interactions.

 ### 3. AI Conversation Module (Gemini Integration)
 Advanced AI conversation capabilities powered by Google's Gemini: